cterveen/upkg/README.md

 upkg is a Perl module to extract information from Unreal Tournament (UT99) packages.
 It was derived from [utdep.pl](https://github.com/cterveen/utdep.pl) to make it easier to extract information by perl scripts.
 Methods for the extraction of some data types have been included.

 The package can be considered alfa.
-It has been used in various projects but support for datatypes has been added when needed and quite some data types are missing.
+It has been used in various projects but only partial support for exporting data is included.
+Several bugs still exist.
 POD documentation is available.
 The module is not on CPAN.

 No further development is intended.